IEA AFC: Technology Collaboration Programme on Advanced Fuel Cells (2014-2019)

 Short Description

-• Implementing and monitoring R&D activities (including analysing the cost of cells, stacks and systems)
+• Conducting and monitoring R&D activities (including analysis of cells, stacks and system costs).

 The program is structured into three application-oriented annexes (annexes 33 to 35), two technology-oriented annexes (annexes 31 and 32), one annex in which system-analytical work is carried out (annex 36) and one annex which deals with the modelling work (annex 37).
 Due to technological resemblances Annex 30 deals with hydrogen electrolysis.
 The annexes are named as follows: